 What prevents you from scoring is not the question but your perception of it

-Through this exercise you would have realised that in most cases the questions that you left were in fact do-able and the ones that you entered, a few of them would have sunk your time.
+Through this exercise, you would have realized that in most cases the questions that you left were, in fact, do-able and the ones that you entered, a few of them would have sunk your time.